Groundworks at Glasgow railway station ahead of accessibility improvements

 Post-improvements view of Anniesland station from the southwest at night. // Credit: Network Rail

-The final design for the improvements is in accordance with the Design Standards for Accessible Railway Stations, which is a joint Code of Practice by the Department for Transport (DfT) and Transport Scotland (TS).
+The final design for the improvements is in accordance with the Design Standards for Accessible Railway Stations, which is a joint Code of Practice by the (DfT) and Transport Scotland (TS).

 Amanda Naughton, scheme project manager for Scotland’s Railway, said: “We thank all those who attended the information session, and who have reached out with positive feedback regarding the Anniesland Access for All project.